 Brooklyn Cone Wall Light - 7 Inch - Brass, £79 by Industville (Image Supplied by @Archer.t.j)

-If you have not yet seen this trend, then perhaps you have been missing the perfect style for your home.
+If you have not yet seen this trend, perhaps you have missed the perfect style for your home.
 The woodlands design is all about creating an interior inspired by forests and wooded areas, incorporating tranquillity and warmth into the design.
-This also includes wooden ornaments and furniture such as tables and chairs.

-With this style encompassing natural components, you’ll also receive the benefits of being in contact with natural materials along with a feeling of being outdoors.
-With plants spaced around the interior and a roaring log fire to sit in front of, this warming theme is something that will always be welcome when coming home.
+With this style encompassing natural components, you’ll also receive the benefits of being in contact with raw materials along with a feeling of being outdoors.
+This warming theme is something that will always be welcome when coming home.

-As we begin to see Scandinavian styles evolve and develop, New Nordic is a trend that is paving the way in this style.
-Traditionally defined by minimalist colours and neutral hues, New Nordic looks to introduce a somewhat bolder palette, creating warming spaces.
+As we begin to see Scandinavian styles evolve and develop, New Nordic is a trend paving the way in this style.
+Traditionally defined by minimalist colours and neutral hues, New Nordic introduces a somewhat bolder palette, creating warming spaces.

-Brighter colours such as burnt orange and blush pinks can be seen with this trend, along with complementing shades such as deep blues and forest greens; inspired by the Nordic winters.
-Combining these colours with an already Scandi home can transform your space into this new style, breathing fresh life into your interior for 2020.
+Brighter colours such as orange and pink can be seen with this trend, along with complementing shades such as blues and greens.
+Combining these colours with an already Scandi home can transform your space, breathing fresh life into your interior for 2021.

 Orlando Wire Cage Pendant - 4 Inch – Pewter, £49, by Industville (Image supplied by @The_brewhouse_home)

-If you’re still not sure which style to bring in for this year, why not browse through our Instagram and Pinterest?
+If you’re still unsure which style to bring in for this year, why not browse through our Instagram and Pinterest?
 These are updated daily with beautiful interiors, showcasing our lights inside our customers’ homes!

-Request our free catalogue here, filled with amazing products and fresh ideas to inspire you to think a little outside the box.
+Request our free catalogue, filled with ideas to inspire you to think a little outside the box.

 Not sure which finish would be best for your home?
-Pick up a sample ring here to compare and contrast our brass, copper, pewter and leather styles within your interior.
+Pick up one of our sample rings to compare and contrast our brass, copper, pewter and leather styles within your interior.